muellerberndt/mini-agi/README.md

 ## Rationale

-The goal of this project was to create an agent with minimal amount of code and few external dependencies.
+The goal of this project was to create an agent with minimal amount of code with a minimum amount of external dependencies.
 It's completely up to the LLM to solve the objective using only Python code and shell commands.

 ## Installation